Group Home Requirements in Texas

 Steps to Obtain a License:

-• Submit a License ApplicationInclude details about your residential facility, target population, and service plan.
+• Submit a license application with details about your residential facility, target population, and service plan.

-• Facility Sketch and DescriptionDemonstrate compliance with zoning, space, and health and safety standards.
+• Facility sketch and description to meet zoning, space, and health and safety standards.

 Physical Location and Building Requirements